Guess which of these three GoFundMe videos raised the least amount of money:

-A strong video will help someone highlight a problem that’s incredibly painful — either to the audience, or for the community or organization the video is trying to promote — build upon that pain point until the viewer is like, “yeesh, I get it already, take my money!” and then provide them with a crystal-clear call-to-action.
+A strong video will help someone highlight an incredibly painful problem — either to the audience or for the community or organization the video is trying to promote — build upon that pain point until the viewer is like, “yeesh, I get it already, take my money!” and then provide them with a crystal-clear call-to-action.

 Like, “click this link and help us raise $3,000 so Johnny can go and buy some shoes!”